ncsa/ncsa_system_documentation/docs/source/common/slurm.rst

 Use the Slurm commands to run batch jobs or for interactive access to compute nodes.
 See the `Slurm Quick Start User Guide <https://slurm.schedmd.com/quickstart.html>`_ for an introduction to Slurm.
+A summary guide to Slurm commands is also available for download: :download:`Slurm Command Summary <images/slurm/slurm_summary.pdf>`

 Batch scripts (sbatch) or Interactive (srun , salloc), which is right for you?